loconomics/loconomics-backend/README.md

 6. Visit http://localhost:8811 and, from a browser console, run `localStorage.siteUrl = 'http://localhost:3000'`.
 7. You may need to reload the page.

 The backend development environment is now running.
-Note that, in its current form, the backend requires that dev.loconomics.com be operational.
-It also forwards all data via HTTP.
+Note that, in its current form, the backend requires that dev.loconomics.com be operational during development.

+### Production

+*_This is not currently intended for production use!*_

+But, as a start at collecting notes, here we go.
+The following environment variables are currently used:

+ * `DATABASE_URL`: URL to the MSSQL database in the form `mssql://<username>:<password>@<host[:port]>/<database>`
+ * `LOCONOMICS_BACKEND_URL`: While we're proxying, set to the URL of the .net Loconomics backend.
+Defaults to `https://www.loconomics.com`.